WebAssembly/profiles/proposals/profiles/Overview.md

 ### Rule Annotations

-To restrict certain behaviours in profile, rules from the execution semantics are annotated with an associated marker.
+To restrict certain behaviours in a profile, rules from the execution semantics are annotated with an associated marker.

 This has the simple consequence that the rule is no longer applicable under a respective profile.

 *Example:* Consider non-determinism.
 To define a "deterministic" profile, it is necessary to restrict the choice of NaNs for floating point instructions.
-This can be achieved by introducing an overlapping rule that normalised NaNs by picking a defined representative from the result set:
+This can be achieved by introducing a rule that normalises NaNs by picking a defined representative from the result set:
 ```
 [N] (t.const c1) (t.const c2) t.binop  ~~>  (t.const c)  (iff c in binop_t(c1,c2))
     (t.const c1) (t.const c2) t.binop  ~~>  (t.const c)  (iff c = norm(binop_t(c1,c2)))